 The typical signs of cat dementia include:

-- Reduced interest in play behaviors
+- Reduced activity less and decreased interest in play

 - Changes in the sleep-wake cycle (remaining awake throughout the whole night and sleeping all through the day, heedless of human activity)